Cricket Control Services In Washington DC

-Miche Pest Control is a top rated, family owned and operated exterminating company that provides high-quality exterminating services for crickets and other pests in Washington DC and the surrounding areas.
-Our expert technicians get rid of crickets from homes and businesses fast and use preventative treatments to keep the crickets from coming back after they've been eliminated.
+Miche Pest Control is a family owned and operated pest control company that provides high-quality residential and commercial cricket control services in Washington DC and the surrounding areas.
+Our expert cricket exterminators get rid of crickets from homes and businesses fast and use preventative treatments to keep the crickets from coming back after they've been eliminated.
 Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today or book online!

 Most active during the spring and summer months in Washington DC, crickets are nocturnal insects that do most of their eating, mating and chirping at nighttime.
 Once temperatures begin to drop in the fall, more and more crickets will seek shelter from the cold inside homes, sheds, and other structures.
 In addition to being a noisy nuisance, crickets can also cause damage to your personal belongings and property.
 For this reason, you’ll want to be proactive in removing them from your home and preventing them from coming back.